eli849/payment-ai/README.md

-# Fiserv Payments Assistant on Azure
+# Payments Assistant on Azure

 A secure, enterprise-ready scaffold for a payments assistant using Azure AI services: